fbm3334/WiFiSetupWizard_ESP32/README.md

 WiFiSetupWizard_ESP32 is designed to be a simple to use WiFi setup utility for the Espressif ESP32 using the arduino-esp32 libraries, therefore making it easy to integrate into Arduino/PlatformIO projects using the ESP32.
 It uses serial communication with the ESP32 (UART_0) to communicate externally, meaning that WiFi connections can be set up using terminal emulator software on a PC or other device.
 ## Features
- - Simple to use - a total of 6 lines of code are required in order to add the utility, and the utility runs entirely within the setup() portion of the code, meaning that
+ - Simple to use - a total of 6 lines of code are required in order to add the utility, and the utility runs entirely within the setup() portion of the code, meaning that the loop() portion of the code is free
  - Lightweight - does not use much more RAM or program storage space on top of the resources required to use WiFi on the ESP32
  - WiFi credentials storage using the NVS (non-volatile storage) on the ESP32